SharePoint/sp-dev-provisioning-templates/system/pages/ServiceDescriptionLong.md

 These can be any of the following capabilities:

-- Site Desigsn and Site Scripts in tenant level - Visible in tenant level
+- Site Designs and Site Scripts in tenant level - Visible in tenant level
 - Modern Tenant themes
 - SharePoint Framework solutions with web parts and extensions
 - Required Graph or 3rd party API permissions